 Many horse lineages evolved in North America but disappeared from the landscape nearly 12,000 years ago during the Pleistocene epoch-a geological period characterized by repeated cycles of glaciation; global cooling; and the presence of several distinctive large land mammals.
-During the late Pleistocene, several of North America's large mammals went extinct, including but not limited to American lions, American mastodons, mammoths, saber-toothed cats, ground sloths, western camels, and all forms of the American wild horse.
-Since native North American horses went extinct, the southwestern United States has transitioned over thousands of years from a cool climate with abundant precipitation to the much more arid and warm environment of today.
+During the late Pleistocene, several of North America's large mammals went extinct, including but not limited to mastodons, sabertoothed cats, and all forms of the American wild horse.
+Since the extinction of North American horses, the southwestern United States has transitioned over thousands of years from a cool climate with abundant precipitation to the more arid and warm environment of today.

-All free-roaming horses and burros currently present in North America are feral descendants of domesticated animals from Eurasia and Africa, respectively.
-As feral animals, these horses and burros have undergone many generations of selective breeding, or artificial selection.
+All free-roaming horses and burros currently present in North America are feral descendants of domesticated animals from Eurasia and Africa respectively.
+As feral animals, these horses and burros have undergone many generations of selective breeding (or artificial selection).
 However, many people still perceive feral horses and burros as "natural" components of the environment, not understanding the damages they inflict on today's native systems.

-B. Motivation and components of the Wild Free-Roaming Horses and Burros Act of 1971 In the 1950's several individuals and humane organizations grew concerned over the treatment of feral horses and burros in the American West, and fearing their eradication, urged Congress to provide federal protections.
-By 1971, Congress passed the Wild Free-Roaming Horses and Burros Act (WFRHBA), which declares "wild free-roaming horses and burros [as] living symbols of the historic and pioneer spirit of the West;" to be managed as "components of the public lands;" in a
+B. Motivation and components of the Wild Free-Roaming Horses and Burros Act of 1971

-"manner that is designed to achieve and maintain a thriving natural ecological balance."
+In the 1950's several individuals and humane organizations grew concerned over the treatment of feral horses and burros in the American West, and fearing their eradication, urged Congress to provide federal protections.
+By 1971, Congress passed the Wild Free-Roaming Horses and Burros Act (WFRHBA), which declares "wild free-roaming horses and burros [as] living symbols of the historic and pioneer spirit of the West;" to be managed as "components of the public lands;" in a "manner that is designed to achieve and maintain a thriving natural ecological balance."